-We have a fantastic time here and could have stayed another week, but well… choices.
+We have a fantastic time here in the Kangaroo Valley and could stay for another month, but well… choices.

 We eventually need to get to Brisbane to try and sell our car.
 Our car has Queensland license plates, that would make it best to sell it in Queensland.

-So, skipping the nice stuff, it’s all choices choices.
+So, skipping some nice stuff, it’s all choices choices.

 Blue Mountains National Park

 Staying in Sydney can be extremely expensive so we’ve decided to drive to the Blue Mountains so we’ll still be close to Sydney and we’ll put our car on Gumtree in the meantime.
 If anyone is interested we can always drive into the city.

 The road towards the Blue Mountains is quite annoying, there are many small villages and the speed changes every three minutes, but the views are breathtaking and very promising… when we arrive at our free campground we are exhausted from the long drive.
 The campground lies at an altitude of 900 meters and we can see the scenery hidden between the trees.
 We follow a small path and immediately get rewarded by an absolutely stunning view over the rough and high Blue Mountains…

 There are many beautiful hiking trails and the views change on every corner.
 The weather is mild but the next few days will be extremely hot, so on a cool day like today we love to get some exercise.

 Eventhough this already is our favourite state and we absolutely love this area, we have a mission and need to drive on.
 Our budget for Australia is finished and we have our minds set on leaving.